Notification issued for effective implementation of emergency measures to tackle air pollution: Rai | Education

 - India

-The chief minister, after an emergency meeting, told reporters that his government will also present a proposal for lockdown before the Supreme Court.
+After the meeting, the chief minister told reporters that his government will also present a proposal for clamping a lockdown in Delhi before the Supreme Court.

-Terming the rise in air pollution in Delhi-NCR an ''emergency'' situation, the Supreme Court asked the Centre and the Delhi government on Saturday to take immediate measures to improve the air quality and suggested steps such as stopping vehicles and clamping a lockdown in the national capital.
-Rai also appealed for effective coordination among NCR states to tackle the pollution crisis in the region. ''Air pollution is not a problem of Delhi only so such emergency measures should also be implemented in NCR cities as well to effectively solve the pollution problem,'' he said.
+Terming the rise in air pollution in Delhi-NCR an ''emergency'' situation, the apex court asked the Centre and the Delhi government on Saturday to take immediate measures to improve the air quality and suggested steps such as stopping vehicles and clamping a lockdown in the national capital.

+The Delhi government released a statement, in which it quoted Rai as saying that on November 9, a high-level meeting was conducted and it was decided that five strict steps will be taken to provide relief to the people of the city from the pollution problem as soon as possible.

+Rai said according to a decision taken at the meeting, an anti-open burning campaign will be run from November 11 to December 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)